entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

    ``` yaml
    - ./keycloak-db:/opt/jboss/keycloak/standalone/data
    ```
-   * Keycloak changes should now reset every time you restart.
+   * Keycloak should now reset every time you restart.

-2. `User is not authenticated` Error message: If you see this message while running the components, it is likely that your Keycloak application is not running or the .env.local is not configured properly.
-Check if the Docker Compose command is still running.
-Otherwise, check the parameters in microservice/conference-x/.env.local.
+2. Error `User is not authenticated` : If you see this message while running a micro frontend, it is likely that your Keycloak application is not running or the `.env.local` file is not configured properly.
+Check if Keycloak is running; otherwise, update the configuration in `microservice/conference-x/.env.local`.